rust-lang/rust/text/0000-unnamed-fields.md

 a representation identical to the same structure with all unnamed fields transformed to equivalent named fields of a struct or union type with the same fields.

+Similarly, applying `repr(packed)` to the top-level data structure will also apply it to all the contained structures.

 ## Derive